-External Learning Experiences for Workforce/Technical Programs
+External Learning Experiences for Career and Technical Programs

-An external learning experience for workforce/ technical programs is a competency-based learning experience, paid or unpaid, that enhances lecture and laboratory instruction, and is provided at a work site appropriate to the program.
-The external learning experience allows the student to have practical, hands-on training and to apply learned concepts and theories in a workplace setting.
-There are four types of external learning experiences: co-ops, practica, internships and clinicals.
-Clinical experiences must take place in a health care setting and students must not be paid for the learning experience.
+An external learning experience for Career and Technical Programs is a competency-based learning experience, paid or unpaid, that enhances lecture and laboratory instruction and is provided at a work site appropriate to the program.
+An external learning experience allows you to have practical, hands-on training and to apply learned concepts and theories in a workplace setting.
+Four types of external learning experiences are available: co-ops, practica, internships and clinicals.
+Clinical experiences must take place in a health care setting and you must not be paid for the learning experience.

-External Learning Experience work sites must be approved by the College and employers must be willing to enter into training agreements with the College and the student/employee.
-The College will assist a student in seeking approvable employment, if needed.
-Workforce/Technical programs which include external learning experiences are indicated in this catalog.
-Prior to enrollment in one of these courses, students must consult with the Program External Learning Experience Coordinator.
+External learning experience work sites must be approved by the college, and employers must be willing to enter into training agreements with the college and the student/ employee.
+The college will assist you in seeking approved employment, if needed.
+Career and technical programs that include external learning experiences are indicated in this catalog.
+Prior to enrolling in one of these courses, you must consult with the program's external learning experience coordinator.